Zadag/JSFunSpring2023/README.md

 #### On Making Pull Requests

-Whenever you are ready to submit your work, you will need to [commit your work, push to your own repository, and then make a pull request](docs/SubmittingAssignments.md).
+Whenever you are ready to submit your work, you will need to [commit your work and push to your own repository](docs/SubmittingAssignments.md).

 ## Resources